sadielbartholomew/cf-plot/docs/source/colour_scales.rst

 Colour scales
 *************

+.. caution:: The colour scales of cf-plot are under review and will be
+             updated in future versions.
+This page is left here for reference but note parts of it may be out-of-date (it is not tested for v3.4.0) and therefore only work for older versions of cf-plot.

 There are two default colour scales in cf-plot:

 1) A continuous scale ('viridis') that goes from blue to green and then yellow and suits data that has no zero in it.
 For example air temperature in Kelvin or geopotential height - see example 1 in the plot gallery.